 For more info and tickets visit their WEBSITE

 Does your child love experimenting in the kitchen?
 Sign up your budding chef, 7 to 12 years old, for children’s or family workshops at Cook’n with Class to learn how to make classic French sweets such as chocolate fondants, jammy shortbread biscuits and chocolate mousse.
 Parents can take adult courses too.
 Impress your friends with homemade foie gras and wine and cheese pairing.
 And here’s the icing on the cake: Cook n’ with Class is one of the few schools in Paris that teach cooking in English.
 They’ll even organize private family classes in the kitchen with a translator in Spanish, French, Italian or Chinese!

 Tel:+33 (0)1 42 57 22 84

-9. FIND A NOOK AT THE AMERICAN LIBRARY
+8. CURL UP WITH A BOOK AT THE AMERICAN LIBRARY

 The American Library in Paris is a gem of a place for children of all ages.
 For over 20 years, the library has been a focal point for the English-speaking community, opening its doors to share its collection of 120,000 books with everyone.
 The Library has an active program and a dedicated staff to ensure toddlers fall in love with picture books and children enjoy reading groups.
 Teenagers can brainstorm in writing workshops and adults can listen to the latest authors talk about their books.
 Everyone should join and have a library card!